RefinementReferenceCenter/Modular-MoPSS-Hive-Gate/README.md

 # The Modular Mouse Position Surveillance System (ModMoPSS)
-Fancy header that gives introduction to the ModMoPSS System The Modular Mouse Position System is an open source behavioral experimentation platform for mice.
+The Modular Mouse Position Surveillance System is an open source behavioral experimentation platform (for mice).
+The System provides Hardware and software for surveillance tasks via infrared light barriers and RFID tracking (with body temperature recording) and control tasks with the implementation of doors.

+Due to the flexibility of the modMoPSS, multiple RFID and Stepper modules can be employed to any functions beyond moving doors.
+It is also easily possible to develop additional modules as all PCB files and the complete code is open source.

 ## Modular MoPSS Main Controller Unit

 This is the code for the main controller unit (Hive-module) which controls the high level behavior of all Modular MoPSS modules.

-The Hive-Gate module is designed to operate a Gating-System for mice.
-The Gate should only allow one mouse at a time to pass through the gate.
-In our Example a Homecage is connected to a "Testcage" via the gate.
-All mice start in the Homecage, at any time a single mouse can transition through the gate into the Testcage.
-Since the Testcage is now occupied, no additional mouse can transition through the gate until the mouse occupying the Testcage has returned (via the gate) to the Homecage.
+The Hive-Gate setup is designed to operate a gating-system for mice.
+The gate should only allow one mouse at a time to pass through the gate.
+In our example a homecage is connected to a "testcage" via the gate.
+All mice start in the homecage, at any time a single mouse can transition through the gate into the testcage.
+Since the testcage is now occupied, no additional mouse can transition through the gate until the mouse occupying the testcage has returned (via the gate) to the homecage.
-This setup allows mice to voluntarily enter a Testcage in which e.g. preference tests can be presented.
+This setup allows mice to voluntarily enter a testcage in which e.g. preference tests can be presented.
 The mouse can perform these tests without interference from other mice.
-In this specific setup we are using four IR-barriers, two fans, one RFID-module with two RFID antennas and one Stepper-Module that controls two Doors.
+In this specific setup we are using four IR-barriers, two fans, one RFID-module with two RFID antennas and one Door-module that controls two Doors.

-Due to the flexibility of the modular MoPSS multiple RFID and Stepper modules can be employed to any functions beyond moving doors.
-It also easily possible to develop additional modules as all PCB files and the complete Code is open source.
-The limit in software is >200 Modules however current capabilities of the power supply unit and current carrying capabilities of the PCBs must be considered and when necessary adapted.

 # Developer Guide